BuildEmpire/apartment/README.md

 Listing Apartments
 ------------------

-Sometimes it's important to view what apartments have already been created and this can be achived by using the command:
+Sometimes it's important to view what apartments have already been created and this can be achived using the command:
 ```
 php artisan apartment:list